wildfly/quickstart/cmt/README.md

 Configure the application server to use PostgreSQL
 --------------------------------------------------

-You must configure the application server to use PostgreSQL as per the instructions in [PostgreSQL] (../README.html/#postgresql).
+This quickstart requires the PostgreSQL database.
+Instructions to install an configure PostgreSQL can be found here: [Install and Configure the PostgreSQL Database](../README.html/#postgresql)

 _Note_: For the purpose of this quickstart, replace the word QUICKSTART_DATABASENAME with cmt-quickstart-database in the PostgreSQL instructions.